 At its meeting on 2015 October 9, the Metro Vancouver Board adopted a recommendation from its Housing Committee to approve the release of the draft Regional Affordable Housing Strategy Update (RAHS), draft housing demand estimates and draft performance measures to invite review and comment from member municipalities and to initiate external stakeholder consultation on the strategy.
-The strategy is an update of the 2007 Metro Vancouver Affordable Housing Strategy and is available in the Planning Department or at:
+The strategy is an update of the 2007 Metro Vancouver Affordable Housing Strategy and is available in the Planning Department or on the Metro Vancouver web page noted below.

-http://www.metrovancouver.org/services/regional-planning/housing-affordability/strategy/Pages/default.aspx.
 The update was initiated in response to a changing landscape for affordable housing, particularly with regard to decreased senior government programs, as well as to strengthen the strategy's integration with the land use goals of the Metro 2040 Regional Growth Strategy (RGS).